 How to rebuild your credit after a collection account

-Getting CMRE removed is a major step, but if your credit took a hit, rebuilding it takes consistent positive activity over time.
+Getting CMRE removed is a major step, but rebuilding it takes consistent positive activity over time.

-The single most important thing you can do is establish a track record of on-time payments going forward, since payment history makes up 35% of your FICO score.
+The single most important thing you can do is establish a track record of on-time payment history going forward, since payment history makes up 35% of your FICO score.

 Kikoff is a credit-building platform that helps users add positive payment history to their credit profile, with no hard credit check to sign up.

-Keeping your credit utilization low and avoiding new derogatory marks will compound those gains over time, and your score can recover meaningfully within 12 to 24 months of consistent healthy behavior.
+Keeping your credit utilization low and avoiding new derogatory marks will compound those gains over time.
+Rebuild your credit with Kikoff as your starting point.

 Conclusion